- What is acute pancreatitis?

 Causes of acute pancreatitis

-60 to 75 percent of acute pancreatitis cases are caused by gallstones or high intake of alcohol.
+Sixty to seventy-five percent of acute pancreatitis cases are caused by gallstones or high intake of alcohol.
 There is no identifiable cause for around 20 percent of acute pancreatitis cases; this is known as idiopathic pancreatitis.

 Heavy alcohol use over a prolonged period of time can cause acute pancreatitis.
 It is unclear how alcohol causes pancreatitis, though there are theories that alcohol may convert into chemicals that damage the pancreas, or that alcohol blocks the pancreatic duct.